Sparkle in Grey

-Sparkle in Grey is a Milan, Italy-based Electronica and post-rock project formed in the year 1999 by Matteo Uggeri (Laptop, Electronics and Field Recordings).
+Sparkle in Grey is a Milan, Italy-based electronica and post-rock project formed in 1999 by Matteo Uggeri (laptop, electronics and field recordings).

-In 2005 two new members joined the project: Cristiano Lupo (Guitar and Drums), who was also in previous new-wave/industrial band Norm with Uggeri, and Alberto Carozzi (Bass and Guitar), from the post rock band Yakudoshi.
+In 2005 two new members joined the project: Cristiano Lupo (guitar and drums), who was also in previous new-wave/industrial band Norm with Uggeri, and Alberto Carozzi (bass and guitar), from the post rock band Yakudoshi.

-In 2006 Franz Krostopovic joined the band with Violin and then Keyboards.
+In 2006 Franz Krostopovic joined the band with violin and then keyboards.

 History

-At the beginning the music of Sparkle in Grey, as a solo project, was essentially an electronic beat and melodies based assembly of soft tunes and delicate rhythms, in a sort of Morr Music/Warp style.
-So the first record, called The Echoes of Thiiings and issued by the small cult Italian label 'Afe' presents thirteen tracks of remarkable musical poetry.
-To this record several other musicians, including Nicola Ratti, Telepherique and Pleo, added their contribution with a second CD, called Fadiiing Echoes, which presents remixed versions of the original tracks.
+Sparkle in Grey, as a solo project, was an electronic beat and melodies based assembly in a Morr Music/Warp style.
+The first record, The Echoes of Thiiings contains thirteen tracks and was released by the Italian label Afe Records.
+A second record titled Fadiiing Echoes contains remixed versions of the original tracks by other musicians including Nicola Ratti, Telepherique, and Pleo.